ionStici/node/mds/nest/dependency-injection.md

 @Injectable()
 export class UsersService {
-  // Inject a provider to make its method available for use constructor(private readonly signInProvider: SignInProvider) {}
+  // Inject a provider to make its methods available for use constructor(private readonly signInProvider: SignInProvider) {}

   public signIn() {